 Automotive embedded systems have evolved enormously over the past decades.
 The use of electronics and software in automotive products has grown exponentially.
-For example, today vehicles in series production contain the same amount of electronics as an aircraft did two decades ago.
-To satisfy customer demands and competitiveness between vehicle manufacturers, innovation will further drive the significance of software-controlled automotive electronics over the next decade.
-It is obvious, that the vehicle's electronic architecture will continue to grow in complexity, criticality and authority.
+A majority of automotive innovations are related to electrical and electronic systems.
+Virtually all vehicle systems rely fully or partly on electronics and software.
+It is obvious, that the vehicle's electrical and electronic architecture will continue to grow in complexity, criticality and authority.

 To manage some of the challenges of automotive software, the AUTOSAR consortium has developed a standardized automotive software architecture.
-One of its main features is itss support for componentization of the application software architecture, to favor reuse and assist collaboration and integration aspects.
+One of its main features is the support for componentization of the application software architecture, to favor reuse and assist collaboration and integration aspects.
 The software development effort is no longer bound to a specific hardware platform or a particular provider.
 A standardized software architecture and methodology is a first step towards meeting the challenges connected with the development of automotive systems, often distributed over several suppliers with different responsibilities.

-However, there still remains the critical issue of managing the overall engineering information to control the system definition from the early phases.
+However, there still remains the critical issue of managing the overall engineering information to assist the system definition from the early phases.
 The early phases of system definition involve the most decisive steps in meeting safety challenges, controlling complexity and avoiding development errors and delays.
-Many stakeholders are involved here, and development is distributed over several departments and locations and involves several suppliers.
+Many stakeholders are involved here, and development is distributed over several departments and locations across several suppliers.

-While system modeling and model-based development is the trend in the automotive industry to solve this issue, there are diverse company-specific solutions.
-There is no standardized approach to support system modeling of the engineering information.
-A federation of different modeling language initiatives is required to develop an automotive domain-specific language that is also in line with non-automotive approaches.
-The modelling notations involved must be integrated in a way that correctly compose to a meaningful overall model, in terms of structure and behavior and additional aspects such as safety or variability annotations.
+While system modeling and model-based development is the trend in the automotive industry to solve this issue, current practice is typically to use a federation of different modeling approaches.
+Without a clear integration concept for heterogeneous set of models, its full value cannot be achieved.
+The modeling notations involved must be integrated in a way that correctly composes to a meaningful overall model, in terms of structure and behavior and additional aspects such as safety or variability annotations.